DY-18/Programming-Scripting-Exercises/README.md

 ## Week 1 Exercise ##

-In this exercise, an example of a pyhton program was provided by the lecturer, [Dr Ian Mcloughlin] ("C:\Users\user\Desktop\Profile photo Dr Ian McLoughlin.jpg")from [Github](https://github.com/ianmcloughlin/python-fib/blob/master/fib.py).
+In this exercise, an example of a pyhton program was provided by the lecturer, [Dr Ian Mcloughlin] ()from [Github](https://github.com/ianmcloughlin/python-fib/blob/master/fib.py).
 The pyhton program calculated the fibonacci number when the first and last letter of the student first name is addedd together, and this number is passed through the program.
 In the video lectures, the example program that calculated the 30th Fibonacci number.
 The program will calculate the nth Fibonacci number where n the sum of the first and last letters of your first name as numbers.Using the following rule, take A as the number 1, B as 2, C as 3, and so on.
 So for my example, my name is Darren, so D is 4 and N is 14 so I have to calculate the 18th fibonacci number.
 Once the fibonacci number is calculated, the answer was posted to the Discussion forum.
 Once you calculate the right Fibonacci number for your own name, please post it to the Discussions

 So in my example I ran with 3 scenarios: